paradigma-cl/unbreakableID/README.md

 Layer 1 is the bottom of the stack, where identifiers and public keys are defined and managed.
 It is based on a DID Registry and DID method.

-Layer 2 is the secure communications, interfaces between agents, wallets and hubs.
+Layer 2 is the secure communications, and interfaces between agents, wallets, and hubs.

-Layer 3 is the sharing of credentials between the issuer, holder and verifier.
+Layer 3 is sharing credentials between the issuer, holder, and verifier.

 Layer 4 is the governance of the SSI.